platonic-io/property-based-testing-stateful-systems/docs/Part01SMTesting.md

 ## Discussion

--   Q: The specification is longer than the SUT!?
+Q: The specification is longer than the SUT!?

 A: For something as simple as a counter, this is true, but for any “real world” system that e.g. persists to disk the model will likely be smaller by an order of magnitude or more.

 The model can also be used for:

-         - PoC / demo, before real implementation starts
+     - Proof-of-concepts or demos, before real implementation starts;
-         - documentation / on-boarding
+     - Documentation and on-boarding material (easier to understand the smaller model than the real thing);
-         - race condition testing (part 2)
+     - Race condition testing (more on this in the next part);
-         - as a fake (part 3).
+     - As a test double [fake](https://www.martinfowler.com/bliki/TestDouble.html) (part 3).

 ## Excerises

+Don’t take these too seriously, they are merely here to give you some inspiration of small stuff to play with.

 0. If you’re not comfortable with Haskell, port the above code to your favorite programming language.

 1. Add a `Reset` `Command` which resets the counter to its initial value.

-2. Implement shrinking for programs.
+2. Reimplement shrinking for programs.

 3. Write a REPL for the state machine.
 Start with the initial state, prompt the user for a command, apply the provided command to the step function and display the response as well as the new state, rinse and repeat.